1. The atmosphere is the envelope of_____________.

 Explanation: Standard unit = millibars (hPa).

-45. Standard atmospheric pressure at sea level is:
+45. Standard atmospheric pressure at sea level is_____________.

 A) 760 mm of mercury / 1013 mb